Anth 410 - Classical Anthropological Theory

 comprehensive final essay exams.

-"SUNY Geneseo will make reasonable accommodations for persons with documented physical, emotional or learning disabilities.
-Students should consult with the Director in the Office of Disability Services (Tabitha Buggie-Hunt, 105D Erwin, email@example.com) and their individual faculty regarding any needed accommodations as early as possible in the semester."
+“SUNY Geneseo will make reasonable accommodations for persons with documented physical, emotional, or cognitive disabilities.
+Accommodations will also be made for medical conditions related to pregnancy or parenting.
+Students should contact Dean Buggie-Hunt in the Office of Disability Services (email@example.com or 585-245-5112) and their faculty to discuss needed accommodations as early as possible in the semester.”

 2010 Anthropology: A Student’s Guide to Theory and Method (Second Edition).
 University of